 Flying really is your best option when it comes to long-distance travel in Australia.
 The locals have come to rely heavily upon airline travel as well so prices have become quite reasonable.
 Trust me: unless you have time on your hands, you want to fly in Australia.

-On that note, if you do, in fact, have the luxury of time on your hands, you must go on a road trip in Australia!
+On that note, if you do, in fact, have the luxury of time on your hands, you must go on an epic Australian road trip!
 It is one of the best and most popular ways to experience the country.
 Adelaide will most assuredly be on your itinerary as well; spend 3 days in Adelaide and then hit the road.

 Safety in Adelaide